ConnorAtherton/fcount/README.md

  - Add in the ability to exclude certain folders from the directory traversal.
 For example, all files inside of ```node_modules``` should not be counted.
-I'm thinking to use the ```-e``` flag followed by a space seperated list of diretcory name.
+I'm thinking to use the ```-e``` flag followed by a space seperated list of directory names.

 ```
 $ fcount js json -e node_modules